navipartner/payment-gateway-integration-example/App/CreatingAnIntegration.md

 Retail release version 19.0 or greater.
 If you have a BC 2022 RW2 (BC22) release that would correspond to version `21.19.0.10000` or greater.

-> **NOTE**
-> NaviPartner always recommends using the latest AppSource release available for your tenant
+**NOTE**: NaviPartner always recommends using the latest AppSource release available for your tenant!

 ## Overview
 NaviPartner's payment gateway module offers three different operations, usually